pivotal/docs-tap/about-package-profiles.hbs.md

   developers and application operators look inside running applications.

   It is based on the concept of Spring Boot Actuators.
-  Fundamentally, the application provides information from inside the running processes by using endpoints (in our case, HTTP endpoints).
+  The application provides information from inside the running processes by using endpoints (in our case, HTTP endpoints).
 Application Live View uses those endpoints to get the data from the application and to interact with it.

 - **[Application Single Sign-On for VMware Tanzu](app-sso/about.md)**

-  Application Single Sign-On enables application users to sign into their identity provider once and be authorized and identified to access any Kubernetes-deployed workload.
-It is a secure, straightforward, and delightful approach for developers and operators to manage access across all workloads in the enterprise.
+  Application Single Sign-On enables application users to sign in to their identity provider once and be authorized and identified to access any Kubernetes-deployed workload.
+It is a secure and straightforward approach for developers and operators to manage access across all workloads in the enterprise.

 - **[Cloud Native Runtimes for VMware Tanzu](https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/index.html)**